FreneticLLC/FreneticMediaServer/README.md

 ### Project Status

-Early development.
+Primitive but functional.
+All the necessities work, but there's no clean home page / registration system / etc. (User registration must be done by editing config files for now).

+Code quality is a bit messy, as the project was written once as a vertical slice in 2018 and never really cleaned up since.

 ### Setup Notes

-- This project requires DotNetCore2.1 for both editing and running.
+- This project requires .NET 5 for both editing and running.
 Be sure to install that first.
 - For production running, use a separate webserver (such as Apache) as the access point for this (internal proxy), pointing a public path to `http://localhost:8243/` as a proxy.
-    - Also, block external access to port 8243 with your firewall.
+    - Also, block external access to port `8243` with your firewall.
 - The raw file web URL is specified in the config by `raw_web_url`, and should usually be something like `i.(Site)/i/` which will then automatically have `(Category)/(File).(Ext)` append to the end.
 - This seperate file path should be handled by your main webserver, giving direct access to the files in the directory specified in the config by `raw_file_path`.
 - Do not grant public access to the directory specified in the config by `meta_file_path`.